A procedure that combines an abdominoplasty, and a buttock lift

 Brisbane Body Lift

-Body lift surgery is a procedure that combines an abdominoplasty, and a buttock lift.
-It addresses the redundant skin and fat around the lower abdomen and back after a large or massive weight loss.
-The procedure recontours the abdomen and the buttocks, and correcting the soft tissue ptosis of the lower body.
+Body lift surgery is a procedure that combines abdominoplasty as well as a buttock lift.
+It addresses the redundant skin and fat around the lower abdomen and back after significant weight loss.
+The procedure is designed to recontour the abdomen and buttocks, and correcting soft tissue ptosis of the lower body.
 Indications for treatment are frequently due to:

-The goal of reshaping any aspect of the body starts with being in good health, and fitness before a surgical procedure.
-If you plan on losing weight, aim for a weight that you consider ‘ideal’ before considering a body lift.
-Being in shape before this procedure will ensure an ideal outcome, and quicker recovery.
-If you have had a lap band, gastric sleeve, or a significant weight loss through any means (more than 5 BMI points), your weight needs to be stable for minimum of 3 months before planning surgery.
-Surgery can place an enormous demand on the body’s physiology and metabolism, and being in a positive metabolic flux will ensure proper healing and outcome.
+The goal of reshaping any aspect of the body starts with being in good health and fitness prior to surgery.
+If you plan on losing weight, aim for a weight that you deem ‘ideal’ before considering a body lift.
+Being in shape before this procedure will ensure a better outcome and quicker recovery.
+If you have had a lap band, gastric sleeve, or undergone significant weight loss through any means (more than 5 BMI points), your weight needs to be stable for a minimum of three months before planning the surgery.
+Surgery can place an enormous demand on the body’s physiology and metabolism and being in a positive metabolic flux will ensure proper healing and an ideal outcome.

-This procedure usually takes several hours, and is performed under a general anaesthetic.
-You will need to stay in hospital after the procedure for a few days to recover, especially if combined with other procedures.
-You will need to wear a post-operative garment for several weeks to ensure a good outcome.
-You may have drains that will need to stay in place for several days after the procedure.
+You will need to stay in hospital after the procedure for a few days to recover, especially if the procedure is combined with others.
+You will also need to wear a post-operative garment for several weeks as this will not only accelerate healing but enhance your results.
+You may have drains that will need to stay in place for several days after your body lift.

 As with any operative procedure, there are risks involved.
-The most common complications are minor bleeding, bruising, infection, wound healing problems, and some pain.
-The specific risks with liposuction include the following:
+The most common complications associated with general surgery are minor bleeding, bruising, infection, wound healing problems, and some pain.
+The specific risks associated with a body lift, include:

-Not everyone is a good candidate for a Body Lift.
-Dr Perron can discuss your specific circumstances and expectations, and help decide what is best for you.
+Not everyone is a good candidate for a body lift.
+Dr Perron can discuss your specific circumstances and expectations, and help you make the best decision based on your needs.